 Finding free cognitive assessments that are applicable for occupational therapists can be a challenge when you’re in a time crunch or new to the field.

-As you may have found, many rehab settings do not have these on hand when you’re in need of assessing a patient’s cognition during an evaluation or treatment.
+As you may have found, rehab settings don’t always have these easily on hand when you’re in need of assessing a patient’s cognition during an evaluation or treatment.

-Because of this, I did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.
+Because of this, we did the research for you and found these easy to access cognitive assessments that can be quickly printed off when you’re in a pinch.

-The SLUMS examination is another popular and quick cognitive assessment, and is my go-to free assessment (especially since the MoCA cognitive assessment is no longer free).
+The SLUMS examination is a popular and quick cognitive assessment, and is my go-to free assessment (especially since the MoCA cognitive assessment is no longer free).
 The SLUMS incorporates a clock drawing task, animal naming, figure differentiation and size differentiation, assessing orientation, memory, attention, and executive function.
 It’s purpose is used to detect mild cognitive impairment and dementia.